 Everyone has a love/hate relationship with Ikea: love it, because it's inexpensive, well made, solid, lasts for ages... and hate it, because you see it everywhere (the number of makeover/housing developer programmes I've seen it on...)

-ell, due to being fairly permanently impoverished, we bought Ikea bedside tables and a wardrobe around 3 years ago, which I was pretty tired of.
+Well, due to being fairly permanently impoverished, we bought Ikea bedside tables and a wardrobe around 3 years ago, which I was pretty tired of.
 I decorated the bedroom last month, and we couldn't afford to replace them, so I thought What the hell, and went ahead and transformed them into objects of love and desire with paint.

 The wardrobe has had 1 coat of paint - and I had just started to paint the plastic panels - which is why they now look chic and totally UNLIKE Ikea!
-(They are now doing the wardrobe in Beech & White finishes - their white looks really
+(They are now doing the wardrobe in Beech & White finishes - their white looks really cheap and nasty).

-after which I applied two coats of self-undercoating eggshell paint (Simple White by Crown) applied with a small varnish roller.
+First the prep: minimal - a quick going-over with fine sandpaper to give it a tooth, after which I applied two coats of self-undercoating eggshell paint (Simple White by Crown) applied with a small varnish roller.

 The left-hand drawers are the original beech finish.
 On the right is the painted finish (again, just one coat so far).